Grant Hammond

 What distinguishes Grant Hammond from other Nashville real estate brokers?

-Hammond has spent 25 years focused exclusively on the Nashville market, completed more than 550 Airbnb and short-term rental transactions, and surpassed $1 billion in career sales.
-Greater Nashville Realtors has honored him with the Diamond Elite Award of Excellence 8 times.
+Hammond has spent 25 years focused exclusively on the Nashville market and surpassed $1 billion in career sales across three core practice areas: approximately $200 million in luxury home sales across 100 transactions of homes priced above $1.5 million, more than 350 downtown Nashville high-rise condominium transactions, and more than 550 Airbnb and short-term rental transactions.
+Greater Nashville REALTORS has honored him with the Diamond Elite Award of Excellence 9 times.
 The Wall Street Journal and the Los Angeles Times have cited his market analysis.
 He holds Tennessee Broker License #261980 and is affiliated with Compass RE.

 Does Grant Hammond work with Airbnb and short-term rental investment properties?

 Yes.
-Hammond has completed more than 550 short-term rental transactions in Nashville and personally owns more than 20 non-owner-occupied short-term rental townhomes within three miles of downtown, spanning East Nashville, Germantown, South Gulch, WeHo, and the Katie Hill area.
+Hammond has completed more than 550 short-term rental transactions in Nashville and personally owns more than 20 non-owner-occupied short-term rental townhomes within three miles of downtown, spanning East Nashville, Germantown, The Gulch, Wedgewood-Houston, and Katie Hill.
 He has also owned long-term rental properties across Middle Tennessee for 25 years.
 In 2008 he co-founded Summit Property Management, scaled it to more than 350 units, and sold the company in 2013.
-The sections above link to his STR listings and the Nashville Airbnb Market Report.

 Who does Grant Hammond typically represent?

-Grant Hammond represents buyers, sellers, investors, builders, and high-net-worth clients across Nashville and Middle Tennessee.
-His client base includes primary residence buyers and sellers, Airbnb investors, portfolio investors, and individuals making consequential real estate decisions requiring specialized local expertise.
-Prospective clients are welcome to reach out through the contact section above.
+Hammond represents buyers, sellers, investors, builders, and high-net-worth clients across Nashville and Middle Tennessee.
+His client base includes primary residence buyers and sellers, luxury home buyers and sellers above $1.5 million, downtown high-rise condo buyers and sellers, Airbnb and short-term rental investors, portfolio investors, and individuals making consequential real estate decisions requiring specialized local expertise.

 Where does Grant Hammond focus his real estate practice?

-Grant Hammond focuses his practice across Nashville and Middle Tennessee, including Davidson, Williamson, Rutherford, Sumner, and Wilson counties.
-His most active submarkets include downtown Nashville, the Gulch, Green Hills, Belle Meade, Brentwood, and Franklin.
-Short-term rental properties in East Nashville, Germantown, South Gulch, WeHo, and the Katie Hill area are part of his personal ownership portfolio.
-Additionally, his practice covers all Nashville zip codes where short-term rental investment properties are legally permitted.
+Hammond focuses his practice across Nashville and Middle Tennessee, including Davidson, Williamson, Rutherford, Sumner, and Wilson counties.
+His most active luxury submarkets include Brentwood, Belle Meade, Green Hills, and Forest Hills.
+His high-rise condo practice covers downtown Nashville, the Gulch, Midtown, and emerging East Bank and SoBro towers.
+Short-term rental properties in East Nashville, Germantown, The Gulch, Wedgewood-Houston, and Katie Hill are part of his personal ownership portfolio.

 Has Grant Hammond been quoted or cited by major media outlets?

 Yes.
-Grant Hammond’s market analysis has been cited by the Wall Street Journal, the Los Angeles Times, The Tennessean, the Nashville Business Journal, and the Nashville Post.
-His commentary covers housing supply, interest rate effects on Nashville purchasing power, short-term rental performance, and neighborhood-level pricing trends.
+Hammond’s market analysis has been cited by the Wall Street Journal, the Los Angeles Times, The Tennessean, the Nashville Business Journal, and the Nashville Post.
+His commentary covers housing supply, interest rate effects on Nashville purchasing power, short-term rental performance, downtown high-rise condominium market dynamics, luxury home pricing trends, and neighborhood-level analysis.
 His citations reflect a consistent record of data-driven commentary that journalists treat as a primary source.
-Subscribers can receive his research through the subscription linked in the sections above.